Wesley College, Perth: Campus

 The school is based primarily on its nineteen-hectare campus on Coode Street in South Perth which comprises each of the Junior, Middle and Senior Schools.

 The school also has playing grounds in Como, Collins Oval.
 Football and soccer are the main sports that are played on these grounds.

 Building developments

 The first stage of the school's current masterplan saw the $13 million refurbishment of the Joseph Green Centre as a performing arts and function facility, completed in May 2008.
 The second stage saw the refurbishment of the Ward and Kefford Wings of the Senior School ($2m) and the Old Boys' Memorial Chapel ($1.5 million).
 Since 2009 the school has seen the opening of the T.G O'Sullivan Pavilion and a new Languages Centre, as well as a refurbishment of the Hamer Wing and the Mildred Manning Science Centre.

+Wesley College in South Perth is undertaking a major campus redevelopment through its Centenary Building Project, designed to significantly enhance the College’s educational, sporting and community facilities.
+Construction commenced in March 2025, with Stage 1 scheduled to open in Term 3, 2026.
+The first stage includes a four-court indoor sports hall, outdoor tennis courts, flexible learning spaces, classrooms, a teaching kitchen, a high-performance sports facility, an events and reception centre, and the OWCA Hall of Excellence, as well as a gathering space capable of accommodating approximately 1,800 people.
+A second stage is planned to further develop the sporting precinct, including the transformation of the existing gymnasium into a high-performance athletic development area and the construction of a new Aquatic Precinct featuring a 50-metre swimming pool and a full-size international water polo pool.
+This aquatic component is expected to progress into 2027.
+While Wesley College has not publicly stated a single overall project cost in the sources available, the aquatic component alone has previously been reported at approximately $12.1 million, so the broader Centenary Building and associated campus redevelopment represents a substantial multi-million-dollar investment in the College’s long-term infrastructure.